tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-large/index.rst

 Configuring the Linux System
 ++++++++++++++++++++++++++++

 Increase the number of *filedescriptors*.
-The systemd unit file asks for an increase in the allowed number of *filedescriptors* (LimitNOFILE=32768).
+The system unit file asks for an increase in the allowed number of *filedescriptors* (LimitNOFILE=32768).
 We should have the same thing for Nginx.
 There are a few limits to modify.